MikeWellnitz/Project_3/README.md

 * GitHub Pages

 ## Final Visualizations
-The Line Chart and Bar Chart interaction can be done by using the dropdown menus at the top of the screen.
+The Line Chart and Bar Chart interaction can be manipulated by using the dropdown menus at the top of the screen.
 The year dropdown menu filters the bar chart by the selected year.
 The location and utility type dropdown menus filter the line chart by the selected location and utility type.
 The value in the Scatterplot helps easily show the cost of water vs water consumption.
 Units with high cost and high consumption can then be addressed.

 ## Further Tasks, Questions, and Research